 It doesn't matter how perfect a pitcher's control may be, he's liable to hit a batter.
 That's part of the game and something that can't be avoided."

-I will now call upon Carl Mays himself to come before the Early Era Baseball Committee with effort to construct an appropriate and correct understanding of who this man is, what he stood for and what he struggled against as a baseball phenomenon in the early 1900's.
+I will now call upon Carl Mays himself to come before the committee with effort to construct an appropriate and correct understanding of who he is as a man, what he stood for and what he struggled against as a baseball phenomenon in the early 1900's.

 Mr. Mays, did you intentionally strike Mr. Chapman in the head with objective to kill him on the 16th day of August in 1920?